robmarkcole/fire-detection-from-images/README.md

 There are a couple of significant challenges & open questions:
 * For fast edge model what is 'best' architecture?
 Yolo3 is very popular for commecrial applications and can be implemented in keras or pytorch, baseline [Yolov5](https://github.com/ultralytics/yolov5) as it is currently SOTA and has deployment guide to Jetson.
 * Can the architecture be optimised since we are detecting only a single class?
 * Baseline object detection, but is there benefit to classifier or using both?
-Obj models train on mAP and Recall metrics but for our application bounding box accuracy may not be top priority, and we prefer binary fire/not-fire accuracy?
+Obj models train on mAP and Recall metrics but for our application bounding box accuracy may not be top priority?
+However classification models work best on a nice shot containing only the target object but in real life fire scenarios the scene will not be as simple as this scenario.
 * Tensorflow + google ecosystem or Pytorch + NVIDIA/MS?
 Tensorflow suffers from tf1 legacy
 * Is a single 'super' model preferable, or several specialised models?
 Typical categories of fire include candle flame, indoor/outdoor, vehicle
 * Gathering or locating a comprehensive, representative and balanced training dataset